jasonish/evebox/README.md

 # TODOs
 - Support for any "eve" record type.
 - A better event "detail" view.
-- Include 'vendor' sources so a git clone is immediately usable (currently using what "yo angular" spit out with minor modification).
 - A darker theme.
 - Arbitrary tagging.
 - A backend might be needed to do such things as large bulk tagging.